ivankelly/bookkeeper-tutorial/README.md

-This tutorial aims to show you how to build a replicated distributed system using bookkeeper as the replicated log.
+This tutorial aims to show you how to build a replicated distributed system using Bookkeeper as the replicated log.
 Before we start, you will need to have a bookkeeper cluster up and running.
 You can download the bookkeeper distribution at https://zookeeper.apache.org/bookkeeper/releases.html.
 The binary distribution, bookkeeper-server-4.x.x-bin.tar.gz, will be sufficient for the tutorial.
 This tutorial does not cover the setup of a distributed cluster, but you can run a local cluster on your machine by running:

 ```
 $ bookkeeper-server/bin/bookkeeper localbookie 6
 ```

-This will start up a local zookeeper instance with 6 bookie servers.
+This will start up a local zookeeper instance with 6 bookie servers, as bookkeeper storage servers are known.
 Any data written to this cluster will be removed when you kill the process.

 The code for this tutorial is available at https://github.com/ivankelly/bookkeeper-tutorial/.
 Each section has a link with points to a tag for the completed code for that section.